International Research on Youth Sport, Physical Activity and Health

 2. Collaborative Research on Youth Empowerment and Education: SMART Infrastructure and Mobility Innovations for Resilient Community Health

-3. Youth Physical Activity and Wellbeing (YPAW)
+3. Youth Physical Activity and Well-being (YPAW)

 The research lab is directed by Dr. Leps Malete.